Atlantic Initiative: Online Think Tank Atlantic Community

 Atlantic Community is an online foreign policy think tank with over 7,000 members that was launched in 2007 as a project of the Atlantic Initiative.
-Atlantic Community empowers students and young professionals and promotes their policy recommendations for transatlantic cooperation.
 The members of Atlantic Community share and discuss their ideas by posting op-eds and research papers on the website, www.atlantic-community.org.
 The submissions are then assessed and edited by the editorial staff before being published on the website.
 Readers discuss the ideas and suggestions presented in the articles by posting comments.
 The editorial staff then condenses the debates into Atlantic Memos.
 These memos are executive summaries that harness the collective intelligence of the community and present the most outstanding solutions and policy recommendations.
 Atlantic Memos are sent to policy makers in over 27 countries across the Atlantic for their consideration.
 Atlantic-community.org also features numerous events, theme weeks, and special features such as Policy Workshop Competitions and Q&As with senior policy makers.